 If you have a blockage or scheduled to have your sewer or septic pipe cleaned, make sure you or your contractor contacts us first to determine if an in-line camera inspection is necessary.

-Watch this video to learn more about sewer clogs and natural gas safety.
+Watch the video below to learn more about sewer clogs and natural gas safety:

 Plumbers and Contractors

 Always assume that an obstruction involves a cross bore.
 Mechanical purging equipment (rooters) have the ability to damage underground utility lines.
 Collapsed sewer walls can also cause the rooter equipment to be misdirected outside of the sewer, bringing the equipment dangerously close to other buried utility lines.

 Watch this video and learn more about cross bores and best safety practices.

 During the process of cleaning out a sewer pipeline, be alert to any unusual conditions, which may include: